renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 To achieve stable and precise steering, a PID controller is being implemented.

 Control Objective:
+error= xcenter - xobject
+ The error represents the horizontal distance between the detected object and the center of the image.

 Minimize the horizontal deviation between the detected object and the center of the image.

 | Parameters | Value |